 Add the milk and green tea and mix briefly.

-Run the mix through an ice cream maker until ready according to the manufacturer’s instruction.
+Run the mix through an ice cream maker until ready according to the manufacturer’s instructions.